Education of immigrants in the United States: Historical context

 The United States has a long history of discriminating against immigrants and refugees, beginning in 1790 with the Naturalization Act.
-This law offered citizenship only to "free white person[s]" and excluded it from all others.
-Since then, laws have reliably favored immigrants from northern and western Europe, restricting or preventing entirely immigration from southern and eastern Europe as well as Asia and Africa.
-The situation changed only slightly in 1943 when it was decided that a respectively small number of Chinese immigrants be allowed in.
+This law offered citizenship only to "free white person[s]" and excluded it from all others, although various laws banned suspected anarchists, prostitutes, polygamists, or convicted of crimes “of moral turpitude,” and those likely to become a “public charge,” and most new Chinese immigrants, and requiring that all immigrants over age 16 prove they could read and write.
+Still, the vast majority of Europeans who reached the United States were granted entry; the U.S. Immigration Service excluded only 1 percent of the 25 million Europeans who arrived between 1880 and World War I. After that, laws reliably favored immigrants from northern and western Europe, restricting or preventing entirely immigration from southern and eastern Europe as well as Asia and Africa.
+The situation changed slightly in 1943 when it was decided that a respectively small number of Chinese immigrants be allowed in.
 The fight to keep non-European immigration low continued, despite race being taken down as a deciding factor in immigration cases in 1952.

 But the system had already begun falling apart.
 A major shift came in 1953 with the Refugee Relief Act, allowing over 200,000 refugees to become citizens.
 The Immigration and Nationality Act of 1965 placed a ceiling on immigration from countries in the Western Hemisphere, followed by several laws which opened doors for refugees from Vietnam, Nicaragua, China and Haiti.
+More laws followed, and consequently, legal immigration from the Latin American region grew to make up 44 percent of immigration to the United States by the 1990s, compared with 29 percent for Asia, 14 percent for Europe, 6 percent for Africa, and 7 percent for the rest of the world.

 While laws have since been enacted to grant refugees and immigrants protected status, including President Obama's 2012 implementation of Deferred Action for Childhood Arrivals (DACA), the history out of which the current political climate has been carved is such that xenophobic reactions and harassment continue to be experienced by refugees and immigrants to the US.
 DACA was put in place to protect those who were undocumented and came to America as children, offering protection from deportation through education or a work permit that lasts about 2 years.

 With every new wave of immigrants is generated nativist movements in response.
 On top of this, most of the refugees arriving to the US after 1990 have been those who are forced to flee without making preliminary plans for resettlement.
 This fact makes it all the more difficult for them to find a support network in their host country and increases the likelihood that they will be spend an indeterminate amount of time in refugee camps.
 Upon arrival, they are isolated from community and must make a fresh start on their own.